 Tenured teachers who are seeking to take charge of their professional craft with the intensive assistance of an experienced colleague.
 Others know they are having trouble because of supervisors’ evaluations, formal warnings, or Ineffective/U ratings.
 In any case, the program is voluntary and the ultimate decision to apply is a personal one.
 The only requirements are that the educator is teaching in a fulltime program with regular continuous classes and is committed to pursuing a high level of professional growth.

-What can I expect to gain from working with my intervenor?
+What can I expect to gain from working with my peer partner?

 Participants gain different things through their participation in PIP depending on their specific needs and goals.
-Together, the intervenor and the participant plan an individualized professional development program and then decide how to implement it.
+Together, the participant and the peer partner plan an individualized professional development program and then decide how to implement it.
 Some common areas in which participants gain expertise are lesson planning and presentation, classroom management, implementation of standards and developing healthy professional relationships.

 This depends upon your specific professional needs.
 Each member receives tailor-made one-on-one support.
 Many members have appreciated: modeling; classroom demonstrations; collaborative lesson planning support; learning to explore outside resources and materials.